brittek/BrittekNeuraLinks/README.md

 ## Overview
 Welcome to Brittek™.
 We are a small studio based in Sydney City with expertise across branding, web design, development, and more.
 Our passion is to bring your vision to the world wide web.

-## Navigation Dock
+## Navigation Dock "Modules"
-This project showcases a navigation dock with links to various platforms where Brittek™ has a presence.
+This project showcases a navigation dock with links to various platforms named "Modules" where Brittek™ has a presence.
 The dock is designed with a modern, minimalist style that fits seamlessly into any user interface.

 ## Features
 - **Responsive Design**: The dock adapts to different screen sizes and orientations.